ViliusSenkus/MyApps/README.md

 + [My works](public/index.html)

-### Ideas
-Here is a list of product to commit in this repositorium:
-1. Personal CV page.
-2. My hobby page.
-3. Some game apps

 ### NOTE!!!

-DB of laravel.parduotuve is also used among other apps (here -  laravel.internetinė-parduotuve and Projects.shop)
+DB of laravel.parduotuve is also used among other apps (here -  laravel.internetine-parduotuve and Projects.shop)